Canning Pineapple

 Siphoning is a common occurrence that sometimes happens when canning.
 Happens to the best of us.

 It’s due to a large difference in temperature and/ or air pressure during the canning process.
-It is more prevalent when using water or syrups rather than solid products such as jams.
+It is more prevalent when using liquids, such as water or syrups, rather than solid products like jams.

-There can be a couple of reasons why siphoning happens, even with jars that have been sealed.
-The most common reason is not letting the jars rest in the canning pot after they have finished processing.
+There can be several reasons why siphoning occurs, even with jars that have been sealed.
+The most common cause is not letting the jars rest in the canning pot after they have finished processing.

 Another common reason is that the jars are not hot when the hot food is added.
 Make sure that your jars are hot when the food is added.
-Then fill your jars and get them into the canning pot as soon as you possibly can to avoid the jars cooling at all before placing them in the hot water.
+Then fill your jars and place them in the canning pot as soon as possible to avoid the jars cooling before submerging them in the hot water.

-It can also be beneficial to just have the canning pot at a high simmer, not a full rolling boil when adding the hot jars into the pot.
-Then, once all of the jars are added, crank up the heat and get the pot boiling.
-Once it’s boiling you can start your timer.
+It can also be beneficial to have the canning pot at a high simmer, not a full rolling boil, when adding the hot jars into the pot.
+Then, once all the jars are added, crank up the heat and bring the pot to a boil.
+Once it’s boiling, you can start your timer.

-Carefully remove all of the bubbles to reduce siphoning.
+Carefully remove all bubbles to minimize siphoning.
 Also, make sure you have the proper headspace for the product you are canning.
 If a recipe calls for ½ inch headspace (the space between the product and the rim of the jar), do not fill it to ¼ inch headspace.
-This can definitely cause siphoning.
+This can cause siphoning.

 What if I experience siphoning?